joydip10/joydip10/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Exciting MERN projects & ML-DS research of Econophysics
-- 🌱 I’m currently learning MEAN STACK
+- 🌱 I’m currently learning Django
 - 👯 I’m looking to collaborate on ML-based research & MERN stack projects
 - 🤔 I’m looking for help with Computer Vision
 - 💬 Ask me about my Recent research and Projects